jamsch/expo-speech-recognition/README.md

 ## Persisting Audio Recordings

-If you would like to persist the recognized audio for later use, you can enable the `audioSource.persistRecording` option when calling `start()`.
+If you would like to persist the recognized audio for later use, you can enable the `recordingOptions.persist` option when calling `start()`.
 Enabling this setting will emit a `recording` event with the local file path after speech recognition ends.

 > **Important notes before using this feature:**
 >